Things to Do in Trang in July

 Weigh the advantages and considerations before booking

-- + Hotel rates drop 30-40% from peak season, so beachfront bungalows in Pak Meng that require 2-month advance booking in December suddenly take walk-ins.
+- + Hotel rates along Pak Meng Beach drop 30-40% from peak season, so beachfront bungalows that book solid in December suddenly accept walk-ins

 Best Activities in July